Pr1s0n3r627/The-Typer/README.md

 # 🖋️ The Typer - Auto-Typing Simplified

 Welcome to **The Typer**, an autotyper designed to save you time on repetitive typing tasks.
-Here’s how to get it up and running:
+Follow the steps below to get it up and running smoothly.

 ## 📄 Steps to Get Started

 1. **Create a folder** wherever you want.
 2. **Open that folder** in your terminal.
-3. **Clone the repo** by running:
+3. **Clone the repository** by running:
     ```bash
     git clone https://github.com/Pr1s0n3r627/The-Typer
     ```